schitresh/computer_science/operating_system/2_system_structure.md

 - User mode (mode bit 1)
   - Prevents user program from interfering with OS program
   - Non privileged instructions
-    - Performing computations,accessing user-level resources like files & memory, managing process control
+    - Performing computations, accessing user-level resources like files & memory, managing process control
 - Concept of modes can be extended beyond two
   - Requires more than a single bit mode CPU that support virtualization
   - One of these extra bits is used to indicate when virtual machine manager (VMM) is in control